abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter11.md

 weight: 16
 ---

-For support daily oncall, I recommend a few things.
-Make visible all that your On Call in one place.
-I will recommend a dedicated Slack channel for oncall.
-If you collect all notifications and alerts into the channel is very easy to see that something is happening.
-It would be best to have a dedicated channel for a major incident for communication and not be overwhelmed with automatic messages.
+For daily on-call support, I recommend a few things.
+Make everything related to your on-call visible in one place.
+I recommend a dedicated Slack channel for on-call.
+If you funnel all notifications and alerts into that channel, it becomes easy to see when something is happening.
+It's best to also have a dedicated channel for major incidents so that communication isn't overwhelmed by automated messages.
 Some tools support this out of the box.

 The good thing from my experience is the Slack bot that helps with these things: